 An AIS transponder is mandatory on all commercial vessels transiting through the Seaway’s traffic sectors (from the St. Lambert Lock in Montreal to mid-Lake Erie).

 Automatic Identification System (AIS)

 In 2002, the St. Lawrence Seaway took a giant step forward in the enhancement of navigation safety and efficiency by implementing the universal Automatic Identification System (AIS), and integrating it with the Seaway’s Traffic Management System (TMS).
-The project was successfully completed by a team that included the U.S. Saint Lawrence Seaway Development Corporation, the Canadian St. Lawrence Seaway Management Corporation, various marine transportation interests, and technical assistance from the U.S. Volpe Transportation Systems Center.
+The project was successfully completed by a team that included the U.S. Great Lakes St. Lawrence Seaway Development Corporation, the Canadian St. Lawrence Seaway Management Corporation, various marine transportation interests, and technical assistance from the U.S. Volpe Transportation Systems Center.

 What Is AIS?

 AIS is a communications protocol developed under the aegis of the International Maritime Organization (IMO), International Telecommunication Union (ITU) and International Electrotechnical Commission (IEC).